our shortlist of important tips to know before off-roading in Death Valley

 - There is NO cell phone service in most of Death Valley.
 Payphones are available at Stove Pipe Wells and Furnace Creek.
 2-way radios work well in most places and help when you are separated to stay connected with each other.

 - Don’t rely on Google maps or online maps that rely on cell or WiFi reception – bring a real-life map.
-Our favorite maps are Death Valley National Park Recreation Map by Tom Harrison and Death Valley National Park
+Our favorite maps are Death Valley National Park Recreation Map by Tom Harrison and Death Valley National Park by National Geographic Trails Illustrated Maps.

 - Weather – our favorite time to camp is from November through April.
 Be prepared for snow, high winds, and temperature extremes.
 The beauty of camping in Death Valley is that if you are too hot, simply drive to a higher elevation – or too cold, drive to a lower elevation.
 Death Valley boasts to have the most difference in elevation in the U.S.; Telescope peak is at 11,049 and Bad Water is 282 ft. below sea level!